Tirzah (musician)

 Tirzah is an English singer-songwriter.
-Her first solo record, the EP I'm Not Dancing was released in 2013 on Greco-Roman.
-In 2014, she released the EP No Romance, followed by her single "Make It Up" in 2015.
+Her first solo record, the EP I'm Not Dancing, was released in 2013 on Greco-Roman.
 Her debut studio album, Devotion, was released in 2018 on Domino.
-Her second studio album Colourgrade was released on 1 October 2021, also on Domino.
+Her second studio album Colourgrade was released in 2021 and her third trip9love followed in 2023, both also on Domino.
+She has collaborated frequently with musician Mica Levi, and has contributed to works by Tricky, Kwes, Dels, Mura Masa, and others.

 Personal life

 Tirzah was born in Braintree, Essex as the youngest of five children.
-After growing up playing Celtic Harp, she attended the Purcell School for Young Musicians with Mica Levi.
+After growing up playing Celtic harp, she attended the Purcell School for Young Musicians with frequent collaborator Mica Levi.
 She has two children (born 2018 and 2020) with musician Giles Kwakeulati King-Ashong, also known by his stage name Kwake Bass.
 They currently reside in Sidcup.